-Warwick's Analytical and Polymer Science MSc is a unique course combining Warwick's world leading expertise in these two complimentary areas.
-The Chemistry Department, ranked 6th in the UK (REF 2014), has designed this course for those looking to undertake a PhD or career in analytical sciences.
+Warwick's Analytical and Polymer Science MSc is a unique course combining Warwick's world leading expertise in these two complementary areas.
+Warwick is highly ranked within the UK league tables, and is 62nd in the world (QS World University Rankings 2021).
+This course has been designed for those looking to undertake a PhD or career in analytical sciences.

 The fundamentals of polymer synthesis and properties will be introduced, but then special focus is placed on modern instrumentation and analytical methods used for polymer and materials characterisation.
 You will receive advanced knowledge from experts within academia and collaborating companies.
 Gaining hands-on experience in a variety of relevant techniques will enable you to work in any modern laboratory because the skills you acquire will be readily transferable between disciplines.